tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

 end
 ```

-TODO split critical edges before numbering so we don't need to recalculate
+Adding a new block invalidates the cached `@block_order`, so we also need to
-block order
+recompute that.

+> We could also avoid that by splitting critical edges earlier, before
+> numbering.
+Then, when we arrive in `resolve_ssa`, we can clean up branches to
+> empty blocks!

 (See also [Nick's post on critical edge
 splitting](https://nickdesaulniers.github.io/blog/2023/01/27/critical-edge-splitting/),